 SUNY Empire State College

 SUNY Empire State College was established in 1971 by the SUNY Board of Trustees and then-chancellor and future United States Commissioner of Education, Ernest L. Boyer.
-It serves mostly working adults pursuing associate, bachelor’s and master’s degrees on site at 35 locations in New York state and abroad, as well as online everywhere.
+It serves mostly working adults pursuing associate, bachelor’s, and master’s degrees on-site at about 20 locations in New York state, with 7 additional international program sites, as well as online everywhere.
 SUNY recognizes the value of work experience and has a clear process for assessing and awarding credit for college-level learning gained through that experience.

 Canisius College was founded in 1870 by German Jesuits, and is a premier private university in Western New York and is one of 28 Jesuit, Catholic colleges in the nation.
 In its 2017 ranking of the Best Value Schools, US News & World Report placed Canisius 8th out of 42 regional universities in the North, recognizing the college’s academic quality and the net cost of attendance.
 Canisius was also recognized for excellence in online education by The Community for Accredited Online Schools.
 The online publication ranked Canisius 4th on its 2016-17 list of Best Online Colleges in the nation.